Sluggish Lymphatic System Symptoms: Why It Matters & 8 Ways To Eliminate It

 If this happens, it can’t relieve the digestive system of some of its toxic load, which can cause digestion to back up too, as your body becomes less and less able to remove waste from your GI tract.

-Sluggish lymph also builds up as fluid accumulation throughout your body, making you puffy and chubby looking, although not from fat.
+Sluggish Lymphatic System Symptoms also builds up as fluid accumulation throughout your body, making you puffy and chubby looking, although not from fat.
 You may think it’s from fat, which is why I call lymphatic backup Fake Fat.

 The reason lymph needs so much help is that it has to move upward, against gravity, without any dedicated internal mechanism pushing it in that direction.

 The lymph has to make it to the lymph nodes so the toxins in it can get filtered by the immune cells, yet nothing pushes the lymph up except movement, so it can get stuck and pool in the lower body.